shamim0754/AlgorithmDatastructure/readme.md

 ### Algorithm Complexity ###
 The complexity of an algorithm f(n) gives the running time and/or the storage space required by the algorithm in terms of n as the size of input data.

-Asymptotic analysis of an algorithm refers to defining the mathematical boundation/framing of its run-time performance.The time required by an algorithm falls under three types −
+Asymptotic analysis(Time complexity) of an algorithm refers to defining the mathematical boundation/framing of its run-time performance.The time required by an algorithm falls under three types −

-1. Best Case − Minimum time required for program execution.
+1. Best Case − Minimum time required for program execution. it express by nota tion called Ω Notation
 2. Average Case − Average time required for program execution.

-3. Worst Case − Maximum time required for program execution.
+3. Worst Case − Maximum time required for program execution. it express by nota tion called Ο(Big O) Notation

-The commonly used asymptotic notations to express the running time complexity of an algorithm.

-1. Ο(Big O) Notation : it express the upper(worse case) bound of an algorithm's running time.
-2. Ω Notation : it express the lower(best case) bound of an algorithm's running time
+The other one asymptotic notations  is <br/>
-3. θ Notation : it express the upper(worse case) & lower bound of an algorithm's running time.
+θ Notation : it express both best case and worst case.

 Consider flowing function